Fallskärmsjägarna

-The 323rd Parachute Ranger Squadron (323.
-Fallskärmsjägarskvadron) or Fallskärmsjägarna (English: "Parachute Rangers" or "Airborne Rangers") is a Swedish military special operations capable airborne ranger unit specialising in long-range reconnaissance.
+The 323rd Parachute Ranger Squadron (323. fallskärmsjägarskvadronen) or Fallskärmsjägarna (English: "Parachute Rangers" or "Airborne Rangers") is a Swedish military special operations capable airborne ranger unit specialising in long-range reconnaissance.

 The unit is based at the Life Regiment Hussars (K 3) in Karlsborg at the Swedish Parachute Ranger School (FJS).

 History

 The Swedish Army Paratroop School was created in 1952 by Captain Nils-Ivar Carlborg and modelled after the German and British post–World War II airborne commando forces such as the Parachute Regiment and the Special Air Service (SAS), with the objective of creating a highly mobile force which had the flexibility to operate behind enemy lines and carry out long range reconnaissance missions to passively gather military intelligence.

 Organization

 The Parachute Rangers are organized under the 32nd Intelligence Battalion at the Life Regiment Hussars (K 3).

 K 3 is also the home of the 31st Ranger Battalion, an airmobile infantry unit similar to the US 101st Airborne Division and the Swedish Armed Forces' special task group, the Särskilda operationsgruppen.

 Around 2001, the Swedish Armed Forces organized a new special forces unit, called FJS IK, or Fallskärmsjägarnas Insatskompani (Parachute Ranger Rapid Reaction company), which consisted of contracted former Parachute Ranger conscripts for international deployment.
 In 2002, FJS IK were deployed to Afghanistan, and in 2003, FJS IK were deployed alongside Särskilda Skyddsgruppen (SSG) in Congo during Operation Artemis.
 In 2006 FJS IK was renamed Särskilda Inhämtningsgruppen (SIG), which along with SSG made up Sweden's special forces.
 These two units were later amalgamated into Särskilda operationsgruppen (SOG) in 2011.
 In 2006 the conscripted Parachute Ranger squadron was removed from SF command and moved to the 32nd Intelligence battalion in 2008.
 Since 2010 the unit is entirely composed of full-time personnel rather than conscripts and reservists.

 The 323.
 Parachute Ranger Squadron as of 2019 is made up of three platoons: